MIT-REALM/reform/README.md

 ## Environments

 We support the [OGBench](https://seohong.me/projects/ogbench/) benchmark environments.
-Since we are not doing goal-conditioned RL, make sure to use the `single-task` versions of the environments.
+Since we are not doing goal-conditioned RL, make sure to use the `singletask` versions of the environments.

 ## Algorithms